andreasdominik/SusiWeekly/README.md

 # SusiWeekly - Snips/Rhasspy Skill

-Simple skill to proram a weekly schedule for a Snips-like hime assistant (i.e. Rhasspy).
+Simple skill to proram a weekly schedule for a Snips-like home assistant (i.e. Rhasspy).
 The skill is written in Julia with the HermesMQTT.jl framework.